nanton96/Reinforcement-Learning-Algorithms/README.md

 Implementation of various reinforcement learning algorithms in the context of a course assignment.

-Many of these algorithms require [HFO](https://github.com/LARG/HFO) to run.
+Requires installation of [HFO](https://github.com/LARG/HFO) to run.

 The algorithms implemented are the following: